AustinJRoberts/rna_folding/README.md

 Fig.1 - An RNA sequence with a single stem of length 4.
 </p>

-Predicting stems is important to predicting the properties of the RNA molecule.
+Predicting the existence of stems is important to predicting the properties of the RNA molecule.
 However, prediction is made more complicated by two important factors.

 First, stems are not allowed to overlap.
 A simple case of overlapping can be illustrated by Figure 1.
-The stem denoted by the pink lines can be denoted with the tuple (2, 5, 14, 17), where 2 is the index of the first G,
+The stem expressed by the pink lines can be denoted with the tuple (2, 5, 14, 17), where 2 is the index of the first G,
 4 is the index of the U,
 14 is the index of the A,